era-platform/cene/docs/source/common/macros.rst

 Construct with ``val``

-An s-expression that consists of any first-class value, but usually an (:ref:`obtain-by-unqualified-name` ...), an (:ref:`obtain-by-qualified-name` ...), an (:ref:`obtain-directly` ...), or a name.
-The program may not know of a way to encode the name as serializable data, but it can still be passed to (:ref:`compile-expression` ...).
+An s-expression that consists of any first-class value.

+Most of the built-in macros expect a value embedded this way to be an (:ref:`obtain-by-unqualified-name` ...), an (:ref:`obtain-by-qualified-name` ...), or an (:ref:`obtain-directly` ...).

 .. _scope: